kuleshov/nanoscope/README.md

 ### Requirements

-Nanoscope assumes that the following basic UNIX and genomic analysis utilities be installed on your system:
+Nanoscope assumes that the following basic UNIX and genomic analysis utilities are installed on your system:

 * GNU awk